Environmental impact of pharmaceuticals and personal care products: Safe disposal

 Depending on the sources and ingredients, there are various ways in which the public can dispose of pharmaceutical and personal care products in acceptable ways.
-The most environmentally safe disposal method is to take advantage of a community drug take-back programs that collect drugs at a central location for proper disposal.
+The most environmentally safe disposal method is to take advantage of community drug take-back programs that collect drugs at a central location for proper disposal.
 Several local public health departments in the United States have initiated these programs.
 In addition, the United States Drug Enforcement Administration (DEA) periodically promotes local take-back programs, as well as the National Take Back Initiative.

 Take-back programs in the US are funded by state or local health departments or are volunteer programs through pharmacies or health care providers.
 In recent years, the proposition that pharmaceutical manufacturers should be responsible for their products "from the cradle to the grave" has been gaining attention.
 Where there is no local take-back program, the U.S. Environmental Protection Agency (EPA) and the Office of National Drug Control Policy suggested in a 2009 guidance that consumers do the following: